thefaheemkhan/30-Days-MachineLearning/README.md

 # Machine Learning - (ML-101)
 Machine Learning (ML101) Repository contains a one-stop solution for modern-day machine learning.
-This repo Resources and Explanation for ML algorithms and their Implementations.
+This repo Resources and Explanations for ML algorithms and their Implementations.

 # Roadmap ML-101